Content is loading...

 Things to avoid

-There are some things that you may want to do to help your child with their stammer or stutter.
-However these can add to your child's anxiety and frustration.
+There are some things that you may want to do to help your child with their stammer.
+However, these can add to your child's anxiety and frustration.

 Avoid finishing their sentences for them.
 It can be tempting to help them finish the word or sentence but this can cause more frustration for your child.